 to the site on the north bank of the river, a few minutes drive from the N51 Slane / Drogheda road.

 a wide pear-shaped chamber is in similar style to Tombs in Portugal.
 Just inside

-the main chamber to the left of the entrance is one of the few representations
+the main chamber to the left of the entrance is one of the few possible representations

 of a human face from the Neolithic Period in ancient Ireland.